 This is the Topanga Slide in Los Angeles.
 I remember going to a place like this as a kid and getting fiberglass and burlap burns on my arms.
 Again, nobody got sued and I certainly didn’t complain about my injuries.
 If I did, I might never get to go back!

-I sure do have great memories of the nearly eight years I spent living in the San Fernando Valley.
+I sure do have great memories of the nearly eight years I spent living in the San Gabriel Valley.
 It was so long ago, sometimes, I wonder if it was even real.
-I miss the concrete fences, palm trees and all the mid-century signage on businesses.
+I miss the concrete fences, palm trees, and all the mid-century signage on businesses.
 I miss that trip to Huntington Beach with my sisters and cousins and the fun times I had at Puddingstone in San Dimas wearing my bright orange Styrofoam safety bubble and trying not to drown.
 Mostly, I just miss the people who were in my life back then – my grandparents and my father.

 What did you like most about your free-range childhood?